TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/picolisp/how-to-run-the-solution.md

 [![asciicast](https://asciinema.org/a/HdFjKizOUYKdcyFoG6h4RPhjn.svg)](https://asciinema.org/a/HdFjKizOUYKdcyFoG6h4RPhjn)

 And, that's it!
-If implemented correctly, the solution should print “Hello, World!” to the console.
+If implemented correctly, the solution should print "Hello, World!" to the console.